-You can select the "VAST Server with OpenVPN" option when installing the VAST server.
-A remote connection from NVR via a 3G/4G/LTE network can be made through an OpenVPN tunnel.
-When the OpenVPN option is selected, an OpenVPN server will be installed with the VAST server.

-HMAC authentication and TLS encryption over an encrypted UDP connection are made effortlessly using the traversal methodology.
+A remote connection between a VSS server and an NVR with 3G/4G/LTE network can be made through an OpenVPN tunnel.
+The figure below shows the methodology comprising HMAC authentication and TLS encryption over an encrypted UDP connection.

-The sample installation screens are shown below:
+Sample installation steps are shown below: